texttheater/produce/manual.md

 TODO

-Note that, as in many INI dialects, attribute values (here: the recipe) can span multiple lines as long as each subsequent line is indented.
+Note that, as in many INI dialects, attribute values (here: the recipe) can span multiple lines as long as each line after the first is indented.
 See [Multiline attributes](#multiline-attributes) below for details.

 ### Multiple wildcards, regular expressions and matching conditions